leewtai/leewtai.github.io/courses/consult/template.md

 #### Hand-off and maintenance

 [Define project completion and potential hand-offs]

+The project is complete when
+  - The following R code is documented into private GitHub repository
+    - Emotion prediction algorithm
+    - Data ingestion, cleaning, processing
+      - Automation is only required after ingestion
+  - Data for the report is stored in Google Drive maintained by XYW
+  - Report for the project is reviewed and approved by ZZZ
+    - If certain requirements are not satisfied by the project deadline, ...

 - How will code and data be delivered?
 - Who will take-over the project afterwards?